Who Is NYC Smoke-Free?

 Tobacco-Free Outdoor Policies (TFO) are voluntary policies adopted by businesses, community institutions, and faith-based organizations to ban smoking on outdoor property.

-- Secondhand smoke causes 7,330 deaths from lung cancer and 33,950 deaths from heart disease each year
+- Each year, secondhand smoke causes an estimated 7,330 and 34,000 non-smoker deaths from lung cancer and heart disease, respectively (NYS DOH, 2018).

 - Smoking in outdoor spaces is an ongoing health hazard that exposes thousands of New Yorkers to secondhand smoke every day.

-- Since 1964, 2.5 million adults who were nonsmokers died due to secondhand smoke
+- Since 1964, 2.5 million adults who were non-smokers died due to secondhand smoke (NYS DOH, 2018).

 Housing Inequality

-- A poll conducted by NYC DOHMH and NYCHA found that 75% of NYCHA residents preferred to live in a building where smoking was not allowed anywhere in side the building, including apartments.
+- A poll conducted by NYC DOHMH and NYCHA found that 75% of NYCHA residents preferred to live in a building where smoking was not allowed anywhere inside the building, including apartments.
+Additionally, 64% of residents responded that all NYC public housing or projects should be smoke-free (Farley et al., 2016).

 Tobacco Disparities